 How are students recruited for Jump Start?

-Once a new-incoming Penn State Mont Alto student completes their online placement exams, their file is reviewed by the Student Advocacy Specialist for eligibility.
+Once a new-incoming Penn State Mont Alto student completes their online placement exams, their file is reviewed by the Student Advocacy Manager for eligibility.
 Once eligibility has been determined, the student is contacted with a letter informing them of their eligibility.

 On the New Student Orientation day scheduled through the Division of Undergraduate Studies (DUS) office, the eligible student will meet with a Jump Start staff member or representative for the student to learn more about the program and determine if the student is interested in joining the program.
 All expenses of the Jump Start program are covered by the University and joining the program is not required.